Advertiser Disclosure

 Harry Reid International Airport Terminal 1 D gates.
 Image Credit: Harry Reid International Airport

 Domestic and international flights operate from the D gates.
-This concourse has plenty of shops and restaurants, a United Club lounge, Centurion Lounge, and The Club at LAS.
+This concourse has plenty of shops and restaurants, a United Club lounge, a Centurion Lounge, a Capital One Lounge, and the Club at LAS.

-The center of the concourse is where the airport tram station is situated, and passengers can ride the blue line from the D gates to the A, B, or C gates or the red line to the E gates.
+The airport tram station is in the center of the concourse, and passengers can ride the Blue Line from the D gates to the A, B, or C gates or the Red Line to the E gates.

 Terminal 3